yuehchou/yuehchou.github.io/_pages/projects/NYMU/disorder.md

     3. Reduce one convolution since segmentation images are smaller than original size
     4. Train the CNN model and then predict<br><br>

+* <big><b>Method 4 (Try to augment data):</b></big><br>
+    1. Use numpy or scipy package to rotation, translation, reflection and zoom all brain MR images
+    2. Cut all MR images and augmentation MR images to the same size
+    3. Train the CNN model and then predict
+    4. Augment the segmentation data (WM images)
+    5. Train the CNN model and then predict again<br><br>

 ## Results

 * <big><b>Method 1 (Use CNN model):</b></big>